 With an emphasis on local and house made, Corner House on the back streets of Cooks Hill pushes the boundaries of its compact kitchen.
 The coffee is from Single O. Afterwards check out Scandi homewares and clothing at Pappa Sven.

-After browsing the boutiques and home ware stores along nearby Darby Street, pop into Baba Yaga for coffee or traditional ice tea and baklava.
+After browsing the boutiques and homeware stores along Darby Street, pop into Baba Yaga for coffee or traditional ice tea and baklava.
 The welcome is always warm from owner and barista Oscar Kilic.

 Alternatively enjoy a swim at the beach and make a beeline for the Hood Milk Bar at the Junction.
 Grab a booth and order a well-earned flat white while the kids enjoy one of the house made gelatos or milkshakes.